juruen/rmapi/docs/tutorial-print-macosx.md

 This tuorial wil show you how to leverage [rmapi](https://github.com/juruen/rmapi) and `Automator` to print to your ReMarkable tablet from your Mac using the Cloud API.

 This way you won't need to take the extra step of using the desktop app.

 You can see a demo of it [here](https://youtu.be/gOGTYI15VxY).

+*Warning*: If you installed _rmapi_ before (October 1, 2018), you will need to install the latest version, otherwise _rmapi_ will fail to authenticate after the changes in the server API that were introduced in November 28, 2018.

 # Steps